Cannabis for Huntington’s Disease

 A study on the benefits of cannabis on patients with Huntington’s disease showed an improvement in the symptoms and a reduced progression of the disease.

 This is because the neuroprotective properties found in CBD reduce the deterioration of neurons in the brain and spinal cord when it combines with the brain’s receptors.
-Also, THCA, found in medical marijuana, can reduce inflammation and be neuroprotective.
+Also, THCA, found in medical marijuana, can reduce inflammation and oxidative stress.

 Reports from most people who use cannabis on some of the symptoms of Huntington’s disease show that marijuana relieves them.